michael-brade/LaTeX.js/README.md

   -V, --version          output the version number
   -o, --output <file>    specify output file, otherwise STDOUT will be used -a, --assets [dir]     copy CSS and fonts to the directory of the output file, unless dir is given (default: no assets are copied)
-  -b, --body             don't include HTML boilerplate and CSS, only output the contents of body -e, --entities         encode HTML entities in the output instead of using UTF-8 characters -p, --pretty           beautify the html (this may add/remove spaces unintentionally)
+  -u, --url <base URL>   set the base URL to use for the assets (default: use relative URLs) -b, --body             don't include HTML boilerplate and CSS, only output the contents of body -e, --entities         encode HTML entities in the output instead of using UTF-8 characters -p, --pretty           beautify the html (this may add/remove spaces unintentionally)